-4.1 SCREENING A review of the proposed project screening findings against the listed activities was conducted; the findings of which are summarised below.
-MINING AND QUARRYING ACTIVITIES (3.1) The construction of facilities for any process or activities which requires a licence, right or other form of authorisation, and the renewal of a licence, right or other form of authorisation, in terms of the Minerals (Prospecting and Mining Act), 1992 • The proposed project requires a licence for extraction of metals and industrial minerals (3.2) Other forms of mining or extraction of any natural resources whether regulated by law or not Minerals (soil and sand), metals will be sourced out within the project's footprint / locally as far as possible (3.3) Resource extraction, manipulation, conservation and related activities • The proposed project will extract base and rare metals, industrial minerals, precious metals and semi-precious stones WATER RESOURCE DEVELOPMENT (8.1) The abstraction of ground or surface water for industrial or commercial purposes Due to the drilling of exploration boreholes, ground and surface water will be abstracted The potential environmental and social effects are anticipated to be of minor significance, and those that may occur shall be contained on the EPL 7402 site.
-4.2 SCOPING Due to the nature of the proposed project, and the implementation of industry best practice mitigation measures during the mineral exploration phase of the project, the effects on the environment and society are expected to be minimal and localised.
-4.3 BASELINE STUDIES For the proposed project, baseline information was obtained through a desk-based study and site verification processes through focusing on the environmental receptors that could be affected by the proposed project.
+SEPTEMBER 2020 PAGE 5 OF 7 ECC DOCUMENT CONTROL: ECC-113-309-NTS-18-B

+4.1 SCREENING

+A review of the proposed project screening findings against the listed activities was conducted; the findings of which are summarised below.

+FORESTRY ACTIVITIES

+- (4) The clearance of forest areas, deforestation, afforestation, timber harvesting or any other related activity that requires authorisation in term of the Forest Act, 2001 (Act No. 12 of 2001) or any other law. - Limited vegetation clearing may be required for tracks and survey access creation, and possibly for the set up for survey teams' field camps.

+WATER RESOURCE DEVELOPMENT

+- (8.1) The abstraction of ground or surface water for industrial or commercial purposes - Due to the drilling of exploration boreholes, ground and surface water will need to be abstracted, or sourced.

+MINING AND OUARRYING ACTIVITIES

+- (3.1) The construction of facilities for any process or activities which requires a licence, right or other form of authorisation, and the renewal of a licence, right or other form of authorisation, in terms of the Minerals (Prospecting and Mining Act), 1992 - This listed activity, infers the provisions of the Minerals Act (Prospecting and Mining) Act 33 of 1992, under different licenses as basis upon which certain activities qualify for an EIA.
+Part X of the Minerals Act (1992)defines prospecting/exploration activities under the lawful ownership of an exploration license (EPL).
+An exploration license excludes any mining activities, but includes activities strictly relating to exploration work.
+Hence the current project strictly focuses on exploration and not mining

+- (3.2) Other forms of mining or extraction of any natural resources whether regulated by law or not - All extraction during exploration will be for geochemical and geological sampling purposes only.

+4.2 BASELINE STUDIES

+For the proposed project, baseline information will be obtained through desk-based studies and site verification.

+The ESIA will focus on the environmental receptors that could be affected by the proposed project.
 ECC will also engage with stakeholders, I&APs and the proponents to seek input into the assessment.

+4.3 IMPACT ASSESSMENT

-4.4 IMPACT ASSESSMENT Impacts will be assessed using the ECC EIA methodology.
-The EIA will be conducted in terms of the Environmental Management Act, No. 7 of 2007 and its regulations.
-ECC's methodology for impact assessments was developed using IFC standards in particular Performance Standard 1 'Assessment and management of environmental and social risks and impacts' (IFC 2012, 2017) and Namibian Draft Procedures and Guidance for EIA and EMP (GRN, 2008) including international and national best practice with over 25 years of combined EIA experience.
-4.5 ENVIRONMENTAL MANAGEMENT PLAN An EMP shall be developed for the proposed project setting out auditable management actions for Votorantim Metals Namibia (Pty) Ltd to ensure careful and sustainable management measures are implemented for their activities in respect of the surrounding environment and community.
-4.6 PUBLIC PARTICIPATION AND Advertising Public participation is an important part of the EIA process; it allows the public and other stakeholders to raise concerns or provide valuable local environmental knowledge that can benefit the assessment, in addition it can aid the design process.
+Impacts will be assessed using the ECC ESIA methodology.
+The ESIA will be conducted in terms of the Environmental Management Act, 2007 and its regulations.
+ECC's methodology for impact assessments was developed using IFC standards in particular Performance Standard 1 'Assessment and management of environmental and social risks and impacts' (IFC 2012, 2017) and Namibian Draft Procedures and Guidance for ESIA and EMP (GRN, 2008) including international and national best practice with over 25 years of combined ESIA experience.

+4.4 Environmental Management Plan

+An EMP shall be developed for the proposed project setting out auditable management actions for the project to ensure careful and sustainable management measures implemented for their activities in respect of the surrounding environment and community.

+4.5 Public Participation and

+ADVERTISING

+Public participation is an important part of the ESIA process; it allows the public and other stakeholders to raise concerns or provide valuable local environmental knowledge that can benefit the assessment, in addition it can aid the design process.
 This project is currently at the scoping phase and public participation phase.

 At this phase ECC will perform the following: